hanhanwu/Hanhan_Applied_DataScience/README.md

 * [Different tools for measuring AI Ethics][162]
   * Questions to think when using these tools:
     * If a model can't pass the AI Ethics measurement, can we get suggestions to be able to passs the measurement?
+* [Google AI Principles][166]
+  * It suggests to evaluate model performance for each segment/subgroup too, to see whether there could be bias
+  * Data exploration can also disclose some bias in the data, so [Google introduced Facets for some data exploration][167]

 ### Federated Learning
 * [In this paper, a simple application of federated learning][140]